-For instance, feather-weight fabrics are ideal for use inside a pack, but in environments where the dry sack may be rubbing against something (such as the bottom of a boat) more heavy duty fabrics are required.
+For instance, feather-weight fabrics are ideal for use inside a pack, but in environments where the dry sack may be rubbing against something (such as the bottom of a boat) or likely to come into contact with sharp objects (for instance if attached to the outside of a backpack) more heavy duty fabrics are required.

 We have 11 different types of Dry Bags here at Sea to Summit.
 Here is a very basic description of each – starting with the lightest and ending with the most rugged.

-1) Ultra-Sil Nano Dry Sacks are made of featherweight 15 Denier siliconized nylon with a newly-designed lightweight buckle.
+1) Ultra-Sil Nano Dry Sacks are made of featherweight 15 Denier siliconized nylon.
 Designed for the gram-conscious backpacker, these minimalist dry sacks keep your gear dry and organized inside a pack, yet weigh less than many ‘ultralight’ stuff sacks.
 Not suitable for boating/marine use.

 2) Ultra-Sil Dry Sacks are constructed using extremely light-weight siliconized 30 Denier CORDURA brand nylon.
 They are intended for use inside a backpack or similar bag, where they are great for keeping sleeping bags, clothing and other gear dry and tidy.
 Not suitable for boating/marine use.